-INNERVATE aims to answer all those questions and more.
-An immersive audiovisual experience and short story, it is based on Liza’s own experience of living with and overcoming music triggered reflex epilepsy.
+INNERVATE aims to answer all of these questions and more.
+An immersive audiovisual experience with accompanying short story, it is based on Liza’s own experience of living with and overcoming music triggered reflex epilepsy.
 INNERVATE can also be performed live.

-Receiving this career-ending diagnosis as a classical clarinettist gave her the unexpected chance to learn to play again, to experience all the weird and wonderful sounds that the worlds of folk and free jazz have to offer, and to step into the magical realm of electroacoustics while collaborating with James Holden and the Animal Spirits.
+Receiving this career-ending diagnosis as a classical clarinettist gave Liza the unexpected chance to learn to play again through improvisation.
+Working across genres from folk to free jazz they have collaborated with James Holden and The Memory Band amongst others.

 This short poem from INNERVATE formed part of a live performance at Servant Jazz Quarters.
 Read the whole story here: INNERVATE by Liza Bec (EPK)